 5) Which of my family members are covered by the law?

-Under California’s permanent paid sick time law, you can take sick time to care for yourself or a child, spouse, registered domestic partner, parent, parent of a spouse or registered domestic partner, grandchild, grandparent, or sibling.
+You can take sick time to care for yourself or a child, spouse, registered domestic partner, parent, parent of a spouse or registered domestic partner, grandchild, grandparent, or sibling.

 6) What if I already have paid leave or paid time off?

-Under California’s permanent paid sick time law: if you already get any paid leave (vacation, paid time off, etc.) that you can use as sick time and it’s at least the same amount you would earn under this law, the law does not give you any additional paid time off.
+If you already get any paid leave (vacation, paid time off, etc.) that you can use as sick time and it’s at least the same amount you would earn under this law, the law does not give you any additional paid time off.

 7) When can I begin using my sick time?

-Under California’s permanent paid sick time law, you start earning sick time immediately but cannot use it until 90 days after the start of your employment.
+You start earning sick time immediately but cannot use it until 90 days after the start of your employment.

 All covered workers are protected against being fired or punished for using or requesting sick or safe time.
 If you have a problem—or want more information—call A Better Balance’s free legal clinic at 1-833-NEED-ABB.